UnityTechnologies/ProceduralPatterns2D/README.md

 ### How to get started:

-Within this project, there are scenes showing examples of the following algorithms:
+Within this project there are scenes showing examples of the following algorithms:
 1. [Perlin Noise](https://github.com/UnityTechnologies/ProceduralPatterns2D/tree/master/Assets/Generation%20Examples/Perlin%20Noise)
 	1. Basic Generation (for top layer)
 	2. Smoothed Generation (for top layer)